xperiatrix/blogger/README.md

     * [OmniMarkupPreviewer](https://github.com/timonwong/OmniMarkupPreviewer). &nbsp; Plugin for subline text which can edit and preview the markdown file in Web Browser.
     * JSONView or JSON-handle plugins on Firefox and Chrome for formating JSON response in web browser.
     * [Teamviewer](https://www.teamviewer.com/en/). &nbsp; It <b>only</b> works in <b>Xorg Mode</b> on [Fedora](https://community.teamviewer.com/t5/Linux/TeamViewer-12-not-connect-in-Fedora-25/td-p/2817).</b>&nbsp; Crossing platforms tool among Mac, Windows, Linux and mobiles.
 Remote control, meeting, file transfering, etc.
     * [VirtualBox](https://www.virtualbox.org/). &nbsp; I used to use [WeChat for Web](http://web.wechat.com) on Linux, but I begin to use a windows virtual machine instead of it.
-There is an [issue](https://forums.virtualbox.org/viewtopic.php?f=7&t=78826) during installing VirtualBox on Linux platform.
+There is an [issue](./Readings/Install-VirtualBox-In-A-Right-Way.md) during clean installing VirtualBox and sytem upgrading on Linux platform.

 + Mac